 – Paul Kerensa, Comedian & British Comedy Award-winning TV writer

 In 2020 I published the sequel “Go Away Zone“.

 Before this, I’d written mostly sci-fi novels.
 “Imperfect Isolation” was published in 2018.
 Its near-future settings include such diverse locations as New York, rural Sweden, a French chateau, and a deserted mining base on an asteroid.
 The 2019 sequel takes the main characters into a new adventure – “Reprisals” focuses on the consequences of the first book, with many people out for revenge.
 It’s more “speculative fiction / thriller” than sci-fi.
 The third book in the Enna Dacourt series “Trip Hazard” was self-published in January 2021.

 The previous work, “Sacred Ground“, dating from 2004, is a space opera set in the far future after an intergalactic war.
-I was inspired by the style of Iain M Banks and the result was certainly a huge step up from my previous author efforts.
+I was inspired by the style of Iain M Banks and the result was a huge step up from my previous writing.

 Fiction works in progress

 In 2021, I’ll be writing “Stow Away Zone“, the third in the “Sunrise” comedy drama series.
 I’m aiming for publication on 30.09.2021.
 This will be more of a cozy mystery.